cloudmesh/cloudmesh-pi-burn/tests/README-testing.md

     - Prequisite: A functional burned card, enough storage space to store an block copy of the SD card.
 You cannot run this on the pi with an sd card the same size as your pi's OS sd card.
 This is why the tests were separate.
-That and an entire bit-by-it copy of 64 GB can take some time.
+That and an entire bit-by-it copy of 64 GB can take some time. pv program.
     - Purpose: Test cloning an sd card.
     - Output: An bootable cloned sd card.